cirquity/cirquity-wallet-mobile/README.md

 ### Integrating QR Codes or URIs

-TonChan supports two kinds of QR codes.
+CirqWallet supports two kinds of QR codes.

 * Standard addresses / integrated addresses - This is simply the address encoded as a QR code.